AVE: International services

 The central hub of the AVE system is Madrid's Puerta de Atocha, except for the Madrid–Asturias, Madrid–Burgos, Madrid–Galicia and Madrid–Alicante lines as well as the majority of the services on the Madrid-Murcia and Madrid-Valencia lines, that terminate at Chamartín station.
+Madrid Atocha and Chamartín station are linked by Madrid Metro (Line 1) and Cercanías Madrid services but As of 2025 not by any standard gauge lines, making it difficult for high speed trains to serve both.

 Trains

-Currently, there are several series of high-speed trains that run the AVE service:
+There are several series of high-speed trains that run the AVE service: